Karlstad

 Karlstad (/ˈkɑːrlstɑːd/, [ˈkɑ̌ːɭsta(d)]) is the 20th-largest city in Sweden, the seat of Karlstad Municipality, the capital of Värmland County, and the largest city in the province Värmland in Sweden.
-The city proper had 65,856 inhabitants in 2020 with 95,167 inhabitants in the wider municipality in 2021, and is the 21st biggest municipality in Sweden.
+The city proper had 67,122 inhabitants in 2020 with 97,233 inhabitants in the wider municipality in 2023, and is the 21st largest municipality in Sweden.
 Karlstad has a university and a cathedral.

-During recent years, Karlstad has started seeing big growth with many new buildings, for example the new apartment complexes around Orrholmen/Tullholmen, hosting a brand new Coop store and a 17 story high rise apartment which was finished in late 2022.
+In recent years, Karlstad has started seeing big growth with many new buildings, for example the new apartment complexes around Orrholmen and Tullholmen, hosting a brand new Coop store and a 17 story high rise apartment which was finished in late 2022.

 Karlstad is built on the river delta where Sweden's longest river, Klarälven, runs into Sweden's largest lake, Vänern.
 It has the second largest lake port in the country after Västerås.

-Karlstad is often associated with sunshine and the symbol for Karlstad is a smiling sun.
-Karlstad is reputed to be one of the sunniest towns in Sweden and a local waitress, known as "Sola i Karlstad" (the Sun in Karlstad) for her sunny disposition, is also commemorated with a statue.
+Karlstad is reputed to be one of the sunniest towns in Sweden and a local waitress, known as "Sola i Karlstad" (the Sun in Karlstad) for her sunny disposition, is commemorated with a statue.

 History

 On Karlstad's largest islet, there was a place of counsel called Tingvalla in the medieval age, which had roots from the Viking Age before 1000 AD.
 It was also used as a market place.Karlstad was granted its city charter on March 5, 1584, by the Swedish Duke Charles, who would later be crowned King Charles IX of Sweden.
 The city derives its name from the King – Karlstad literally means Charles' city.
 The Duke also granted Karlstad the right as a governmental seat in the region, and gave it a substantial amount of land.

 The Duke built his own house in the city, which is referred to as Kungsgården (The King's Manor).
 Karlstad's Cathedral was built on the location Kungsgården in 1724–1730 by Christian Haller.

 Then most significant coup d'état in modern Swedish history had its beginning in Karlstad.
-During the night of 7 March 1809, major general Georg Adlersparre used the part of the western army that was stationed in Värmland to occupy Karlstad.
-From there officially proclaimed a revolution, and during 9 March, he and his soldiers began their march toward the capital to end the reign of king Gustav IV Adolf.
+During the night of 7 March 1809, major general Georg Adlersparre used a part of the western army that was stationed in Värmland to occupy Karlstad.
+From there, they officially proclaimed a revolution, and during 9 March, he and his soldiers began their march toward the capital to end the reign of king Gustav IV Adolf.

 Karlstad has suffered four major fires.
 Only the cathedral and a few houses remained after the last fire on July 2, 1865.
 Karlstad was thereafter rebuilt according to a grid pattern with wide streets surrounded by trees.

 In 1905, the agreement to dissolve the union between Norway and Sweden was negotiated and signed in Karlstad.

 Demographics

 Language

-The official language, Swedish, is the native language of a big majority and also spoken by most people in Karlstad.
+The official language, Swedish, is the native language of a large majority and also spoken by most people in Karlstad.
 Immigration has also established five notable minority languages: